 The main bias of the model estimations in corporate governance literature is the endogeneity problem.
 It is possible that firms with lower costs of debt capital might implement more CSR activities.
 And the association between CSR disclosure and cost of debt is due to latent variables that cannot be observed.
 So, this association can be endogenously determined.
-In our study, we address these potential problems by using the GMM, which is commonly applied in corporate governance literature and has shown powerful estimates in the presence of heteroskedasticity (Baum et al., 2003; Belsley et al., 2005).
+In our study, we address these potential problems by using the Generalized Method of Moments (GMM), which is commonly applied in corporate governance literature and has shown powerful estimates in the presence of heteroskedasticity (Baum et al., 2003; Belsley et al., 2005).

-4 Research findings
+4. Research Findings